 - Lay out the tortillas and divide the eggs evenly among them, placing them in a line, but leaving the edges free to be able to fold (as pictured).

 - Top each layer of eggs with even amounts of cheese (1 tablespoon for each wrap), tomato chutney or tomatoes (1 tablespoon each), and spinach (about 1/4 cup each) - I learned that ending with the spinach makes it easier to fold.
 Layer in the bacon or prosciutto, if using.

 - Roll up burrito-style, being sure to fold in both ends.

 - Cook for 1 minute on a panini maker OR wipe out the skillet you cooked the eggs in and cook the wraps in a bit of oil until brown and crisp, pressing down with a spatula and turning once.

 - Serve right away or let cool and wrap each in a piece of wax paper, then place in a freezer baggie or container to freeze and eat as needed.

-- To Cook From Freezer: Remove a wrap from baggie and place, still wrapped in wax paper, in a microwave.
+- Microwave: Remove a wrap from baggie and place, still wrapped in wax paper, in a microwave.
 Cook on high for 1 minute.
 Unwrap and eat as is.

-*If eating on-the-go, you'll want to hold it in a napkin - even with draining the chutney, there's still a little juice that may come out when eating.
+- If eating on-the-go, you'll want to hold it in a napkin - even with draining the chutney, there's still a little juice that may come out when eating.